 Achieving High Performance#

-Below we present general advice and examples that may help in achieving high performance.
+Below, we present general advice and examples to help you achieve high performance with cuBLASDx.

 General Advice#

-Start with the library-provided default for the best compute performance.
+Start with the library-provided defaults for optimal compute performance.

-Use register fragment API instead of shared memory API.
+Prefer the register fragment API over the shared memory API.

-If possible ensure BLAS operations are batched so that enough CUDA blocks are run in a grid to fill the GPU for peak performance.
+Whenever possible, batch BLAS operations so that enough CUDA blocks are launched in a grid to fully utilize the GPU for peak performance.

-Merge adjacent memory bound kernels (pre- and post-processing) with a BLAS kernel to save global memory trips.
+Merge adjacent memory-bound kernels (pre- and post-processing) with a BLAS kernel to reduce global memory accesses.

-If possible use combination of precisions that has MMA support.
+If possible, use a combination of precisions that has MMA support.

-Use tensor execute(…) API to get better IO and matrix multiplication performance.
+Use the tensor execute(…) API for improved I/O and matrix multiplication performance.

 Use cublasdx::copy for copying shared and global memory tensors.
-It should automatically vectorize loads and stores.
+This should automatically vectorize loads and stores.

 Use cublasdx::copy_fragment for copying register fragments to shared and global memory tensors.
-It should automatically vectorize loads and stores.
+This should also automatically vectorize loads and stores.

 Matrix Layouts#

-We recommend using tensor API along with get_layout_smem_*(), suggest_layout_smem_*(), and cublasdx::make_tensor functions.
-This allows using custom layouts for matrices which can provide better performance, and also better match your kernel.
+We recommend using the tensor API along with get_layout_smem_*(), suggest_layout_smem_*(), and cublasdx::make_tensor functions.
+This allows you to use custom layouts for matrices, which can provide better performance and better match your kernel’s requirements.

 Try using suggest_layout_smem_*(), especially for

-matrices, to get better GEMM and IO performance.Use get_layout_smem_*() for a matrix if you need it to be in plain column- or row-major ordering.
+AandBmatrices, to achieve better GEMM and I/O performance.Use get_layout_smem_*() for a matrix if you need it to be in plain column- or row-major order.

-The best layouts for GEMM may be different from the best layouts for the whole kernel; experiment and try various approaches.
+The best layouts for GEMM may differ from the best layouts for the entire kernel; experiment with various approaches.

-For use-cases which don’t have dedicated MMA (like fp32-fp32-fp32) try using get_layout_smem_*() and suggested_leading_dimension_of to improve shared memory access patterns.
+For use cases that do not have dedicated MMA (such as fp32-fp32-fp32), try using get_layout_smem_*() and suggested_leading_dimension_of to improve shared memory access patterns.

-- For register fragment APIs always choose data partitioner matching your layouts:
+- For register fragment APIs, always choose an accumulator that matches your layouts:

 Example